 Rural Housing Repair Loans and Grants (Section 504 Program)

-Administered by the U.S. Department of Agriculture (USDA), this program provides loans and grants to very low-income homeowners for home repairs and improvements in rural areas, including window replacements.
+This program run by the U.S. Department of Agriculture (USDA), provides very low-income homeowners in rural areas with grants and loans for home repairs, including window replacement.

-Read- Section 504 Program-Home Repair Grants For Senior Citizens
+Read- Section 504 Program-Home Repair Grants For Low Income Senior Citizens

-Loan Amounts: Low-interest loans up to $40,000 for home improvements.
+Loan Amounts: Low-interest home improvement loans up to $40000.

 Read- $35,000 HUD Home Improvement Grants For Low Income Families